 I reconnected with my mother, who was struggling with her own form of the darkness.
 We leaned on one another, talking and going to therapy as we worked through the issues that drove us apart.
 After my release from the hospital I moved back home with her, her Facebook friend long gone.
 I got my GED and used my many sketchbooks as a portfolio to get an apprenticeship at a tattoo parlor.

 I’ve been clean for four years now, and it feels good to smile again.
 Granted, I still prefer Pierce the Veil to anything from Katy Perry’s catalogue, and my tattoos and jewelry have more skulls than fluffy bunnies, but that’s all on the surface.
 I no longer crave the darkness to consume me.

 I often thought about the vision with Mr. BrownStickLegs on the salt flats that night in the hospital.
 I had not seen him since that night, and as I wondered about his fate I also wondered about the state of my soul since that day.
 Has it replenished or is it still the dried up barren wasteland that he took me to on the night?

 Last night, around three in the morning, I finally got my answer.

 I woke up with a heaviness on my chest, arms and legs.
 At first I felt the grips of fear grabbing hold, much like the first time I experienced it.
 But then in the dark corner of my room, I saw glowing red eyes staring back at me from the shadows.

 In spite of my sleep paralysis, I couldn’t help but smile when I heard his voice call to me.

 “Child, your soul tastes much better now.”

-My Sleep Paralysis Demon is Actually a Pretty Chill Guy – Voted Best Story September 2020 on NoSleep, over 400 User Awards, #35 all time most popular story
+My Sleep Paralysis Demon is Actually a Pretty Chill Guy – Voted Best Story September 2020 on NoSleep, 490+ User Awards, #35 all-time most popular story

 Youtube Narration by The Dark Somnium – 294K views, 21K likes